veracity/veracity-documentation/sections/vap/admin-tab/configure.md

 ## Tutorial Template

 Under "Tutorial Template", you can download a JSON template file for a tutorial.
 You can use it to walk your users through new reports and the latest changes.
-After modifying the template, upload it in [the "Manage Files" tab](manage-files.md) and connect it to the report in [the "Manage Reports" tab](manage-reports.md).
+After modifying the template, upload it in [the "Resourcess" tab](manage-files.md) and connect it to the report in [the "Manage Reports" tab](manage-reports.md).